tvolkirch/CardVault/README.md

 This application has only been tested on a computer with MacOS, though it should run on Windows.
 Smart phone functionality was only simulated in the browser.
 Firefox, Chrome, and Safari were tested.
 IE has not.

 The public API was fast enough to not make good use of the loading indicator (aka spinner).
 The application could definitely do with some improvements.
-With that in mind, a to-do list has been added to the end of this file.
+With that in mind, a to-do list has been added.

 Installation prerequisites: node.js and npm